 I picked up my friend at the Windhoek airport then we spent the day in town.
 We left early the next morning to drive to Sesriem.
-Sesriem is not a destination in itself.
-The point of going there is because of its close proximity to Sossusvlei, Naukluft Mountains and the Sesriem Canyon.
+However, the small town of Sesriem is not a destination in itself.
+Instead, we were traveling there to see Sesriem Canyon and then travel onward to Sossusvlei pan.
+Additionally, Sesriem is in close proximity to the Naukluft Mountains.

-There is an assortment of accommodation near Sesriem that are all within a reasonable drive of all of these attractions.
+There is an assortment of accommodation near Sesriem that are all within a reasonable drive of our destinations.
 We ended up staying near the foothills of the Naukluft mountains.
 From there, it was a 50 kilometer drive to the Sossusvlei and Sesriem Canyon entry points.
-This was an easy drive the next morning when we went to explore these areas.
+Therefore, we had an easy drive the next morning when we went to explore these areas.

-The next morning we set out for the Sesriem Canyon and Sossusvlei.
+The next morning we set out for the Sesriem Canyon.
 First thing to do is stop by the Ministry of Environment and Tourism office in Sesriem and pay the Sesriem Canyon entrance fee.

 History of the Sesriem Canyon

 The Sesriem Canyon was named by the first settlers to the area.
 They used 6 lengths of rope to scoop water out of the bottom of the canyon.
-The Afrikaans word for six lengths of rope is ses rieme.
+As a result, the name of the Sesriem canyon is based on the Afrikaans word for six lengths of rope which is “ses rieme”.

 Geology of the Sesriem Canyon

-The geology of the Sesriem Canyon can be observed by descending into the canyon.
+The geology of the Sesriem Canyon can be observed by descending into the canyon itself.
 Inside the canyon, you can read the geological layers that have been incised through by the Tsauchab River.

-It is fascinating that the sands of today’s Namib Desert (the oldest desert in the world) is actually sitting on the fossilized remains of a 20 million year old desert!
+It is fascinating that the sands of today’s Namib Desert (the oldest desert in the world) is actually sitting on the fossilized remains of a 20 million year old desert.
 The Tsondab Sandstone Formation is also exposed in other areas of Namibia.
-You can also view it behind the airfield that you pass on the road to Sossusvlei.

 Climate Volatility Created Sesriem Canyon

-During the 20 million years since the Tsondab desert existed, the worlds climate has dramatically fluctuated.
-These climate changes also effected Namibia.
-The climate moved from extreme arid condition, such as exist today, back to wetter periods, and also ice ages.
+During the 20 million years since the Tsondab desert existed, the world’s climate has dramatically fluctuated.
+As a result, the climate moved from extreme arid condition, such as exist today, back to wetter periods, and also ice ages.
 All of these occurrences effected the severity of the water flowing down from the nearby mountains and escarpment.